 A family isn’t about blood.
-It’s about who is willing to hold your hand when you need it the most.
+It’s about who’s willing to hold your hand when you need it the most.

 Sings of a toxic family member

 A dangerous relationship can burn you out completely and affect your mental health and wellness.
-You should never compromise your mental, emotional or physical health for the sake of tolerating a toxic family member.
+You should never negotiate your mental, emotional or physical health for the sake of enduring a toxic family member.

 Before you start blocking a specific relative, it’s important to recognize the signs of a toxic one:

 - They’re judgmental: Constructive criticism is healthy, but persistent, unwarranted criticism can deteriorate anyone’s self-esteem.

 - They feed off drama: Have you ever asked a family member for some personal advice?
 Yet, somehow after you’ve shared your most vulnerable moments with them and everyone in your family knows everything about your personal life.

 - They gaslight you: If your family member continually claims they never said something, when you and everyone else knows they did, it might not seem that serious.
 However, this is a form of gaslighting, which is highly emotionally abusive behavior.

 - They only talk to you when they need something from you: Often, they’ll go to you for advice or emotional help.
 But once you ask them for support, they ignore your needs or hold your personal information against you.